Smart Money Is Betting Big In URI Options

 Predicted Price Range

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $400.0 to $770.0 for United Rentals over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $500.0 to $750.0 for United Rentals during the past quarter.

 |Symbol